CommandPost/FCPCafe/docs/deals.md

 ## Black Friday Deals 2024

+Looking for **Black Friday** deals?

+**Jonny Elwyn's** site is probably the best place to find them!

+You can check out his detailed list of deals [on his website](https://jonnyelwyn.co.uk/film-and-video-editing/the-best-black-friday-post-production-deals-2024/).

+---

 ### MotionVFX

 MotionVFX are offering **30% off** on their site using the promo code: `BW30`